Your Cart

 How much fiber per day

 But “get enough fiber”?
 It’s not said that often and certainly isn’t followed.
 In fact, an estimated 95 percent of American adults and children do not consume their recommended amounts of fiber.
+It's certainly one of women's most common nutrient shortfalls.

 Time for you to help change this narrative.
 Do you know how much fiber per day you should consume and if you actually get enough?
 What foods are high in fiber?